The Face of Christ

 In April 2011, I began a process of painting an image of the Face of Christ.
-My motivations back in 2011 were mostly technical, being largely concerned with artistic techniques around how to layer oil paint in such a way as to emulate a cloth-like surface and how to lay down an image that might seem to be embedded within a simulated cloth-like surface.
-The notion of a veil or shroud that contains an image of The Face is a highly resonant concept; it seems to be one of those things that offer the possible against the improbable.
+The motivations back then were mostly around technicalities of painting, concerned with techniques around how to layer oil paint in such a way as to simulate a textural, cloth-like, surface and how to lay down an image that might seem to have resided naturally in the cloth-like texture.